What is acid ceramidase deficiency?

 There is no cure for acid ceramidase deficiency, so treatment focuses on pain relief and targeting specific symptoms.
 This includes, but is not limited to:

-- Corticosteroid drugs to relieve joint pain
+- Anti-inflammatory medications, such as corticosteroid drugs to relieve joint pain

 - Genetic counseling